FusionAuth/fusionauth-site/site/learn/expert-advice/oauth/modern-guide-to-oauth.md

 This is the most common OAuth grant and also the most secure.
 It relies on a user interacting with a browser (Chrome, Firefox, Safari, etc.) in order to handle OAuth modes 1 though 6 above.
 This grant requires the interaction of a user, so it isn't usable for the **Machine-to-machine authorization** mode.
 All of the interactive modes above are the same, except when a permission screen is displayed.
 Otherwise, the workflow is consistent.

+<<OVERVIEW NEEDED HERE SO THEY KNOW WHAT THE AUTHORIZE ENDPOINT, AUTHORIZATION CODE, AND TOKEN ENDPOINT ARE>>

+In this section we will also cover PKCE (Proof Key for Code Exchange - pronounced Pixy).
+PKCE is a security layer that sits on top of the authorization code grant to ensure that authorization codes can't be stolen or reused.
+The basics of PKCE is that the application generates a secret key (called the code verifier) and hashes it using SHA 256.
+This hash is one-way, so it can't be reversed by an attacker.
+The application then sends the hash to the OAuth server, which stores it.
+Later, when the application is getting tokens from the OAuth server, it will send it the secret key and the OAuth server will verify everything.
+This is a good protection against attackers that can intercept the authorization code, but don't have the secret key.

 Let's take a look at how you implement this grant using a prebuilt OAuth server (like FusionAuth).

 First, we need to add a "Login" or "My Account" link/button to our application; or if you are using one of the authorization modes from above (for example the **Third-party service authorization** mode), you'll add a "Connect to XYZ" link/button.
 There are two ways to connect this link/button to the OAuth server: